The Braess Paradox in Dynamic Traffic: A Dynamic Braess's Paradox Model

 \subsection{Problem Formulation}

-In order to mimic the real-world driving behaviors, we take a microsimulation perspective.
+To mimic the real-world driving behaviors, we take a microsimulation perspective.
 We wish to replace the flow conservation and user equilibrium optimization with the designed routing strategy for each vehicle.
 Denote the driver set $\mathcal{U} = \{d_s(t)\}$ that contains the demand at time $t$.
 When choosing the route, we consider each vehicle $u \in \mathcal{U}$ has potential travel cost function $C_u$ correlated to designed function $g(\cdot)$ of route flow, travel time, edge information:

-We formulate the microscopic traffic assignment model by equalizing $\sum_{u\in\mathcal{U}} C_u$ instead of $\sum_{p\in\mathcal{P}} C_p$ by solving user equilibrium, and consider the existence of the BP under this more realistic model.
+We formulate the microscopic traffic assignment model by equalizing $\sum_{u\in\mathcal{U}} C_u$ instead of $\sum_{p\in\mathcal{P}} C_p$ by solving user equilibrium.
 The introduction of $C_u$ provides us with the microscopic leverage to discuss the important factors that will influence the vehicle routing decisions, as well as the potential impacts on the whole network.